moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 Form validation is a “technical process where a web-form checks if the information provided by a user is correct.”
 The form will either alert the user that they messed up and need to fix something to proceed, or the form will be validated and the user will be able to continue with their registration process.

-## function signature
+## function signature AKA type signature AKA method signature

-A function signature (or type signature, or method signature) defines input and output of functions or methods.
-A signature can include: parameters and their types. a return value and type. exceptions that might be thrown or passed back
+Defines input and output of functions or methods.
+A signature can include:
+* parameters and their types.
+* a return value and type.
+* exceptions that might be thrown or passed back
+* information about the availability of the method in an object-oriented program (such as the keywords public, static, or prototype).